-The proportions of sites in discordance with tested parentages were represented along each chromosome and results were visualised using Circos (Krzywinski et al., 2009) and the DrawCircos.py tool added to the vcfhunter toolbox.
+The proportions of sites in discordance with tested parentages were represented along each chromosome and results were visualized using Circos (Krzywinski et al., 2009) and the DrawCircos.py tool added to the vcfhunter toolbox.

-In silico chromosome ancestry painting of remaining haplotype(s) in polyploid progeny where complete genome restitution of a parent was identified the gamete from the second parent.
+In silico chromosome ancestry painting of remaining haplotype(s) in polyploid progeny where complete genome restitution of a parent was identified

+The genotype of the parent was removed from the polyploid child in the vcf using the vcfRemove.1.0.py tool.
+Remaining alleles were considered as a haplotype, representative of the gamete from the second parent.
 The in silico chromosome ancestry painting of the remaining haplotype(s) corresponding to the gamete from the second parent was performed using the ancestry specific alleles and the process described in (Martin et al., 2023).
-The process was automated with the SPRH.py tool added to the vcfhunter toolbox (Supplementary data Fig. S1).
+The process was automated with the SPRH.py tool added to the vcfhunter toolbox (Supplementary Data Fig. S1).